Maui > Upcountry > Kula

 This unique hospital, originally known as the Kula Sanitarium, was built in 1910 by Dr. W. F. McConkey to help battle the increase of tuberculosis.

-Kula Hwy between mile marker 18 and 19
+Kula Hwy between mile markers 18 and 19

 Small roadside park honoring the late Dr. Sun Yat-Sen. Yat-Sen (1866-1925) is often referred to as the father of modern China.
 This revolutionary political leader served as the first provisional president of China after the overthrow of the Qing dynasty in 1911.
 Ulupalakua Ranch donated land in 1989 for the park that now hosts a bronze statue of itʼs namesake.